George Cadbury: Cadbury Brothers Limited

-When his family firm was in trouble, due to his father’s declining health after his mother’s death from tuberculosis in 1855, he moved back to Birmingham without having completed his apprenticeship.
+After his mother’s death from tuberculosis in 1855, he moved back to Birmingham without having completed his apprenticeship.
 His older brother Richard was already working in their father’s business, and the two brothers took over the chocolate producer Cadbury Brothers in 1861.

 In 1878, they acquired 14 acres (57,000 m^{2}) of land in open country, four miles (6 km) south-west of Birmingham, where they opened a new factory in 1879.
 When Cadbury Brothers was incorporated as a limited company on 16 June 1899, George and Richard owned 100% of the ordinary shares in their business.

-Their father had previously been working on a blend of cocoa and lichen that he had hoped had medicinal properties.
+The brothers father had been working on a blend of cocoa and lichen that he had hoped had medicinal properties.
 The brothers continued the work and launched the product as “Icelandic Moss”.
-Although it was not the success that they had hoped for, they worked long hours and lived a very frugal lifestyle to keep the firm from insolvency with help from the £4000 that had been left to them by their mother.
+It was not the success that they had hoped for.
+They worked long hours and lived a very frugal lifestyle to keep the firm from insolvency using the £4000 inheritance from their mother.
 When George heard about a Dutch chocolatier, Coenraad van Houten, who had devised a method of extracting most of the unpalatable fat from cocoa, which made it a more appealing drink; he went to Holland to see Van Houten although he didn’t speak Dutch.
 He returned triumphant with a defatting machine.
 The machine proved to be a success and Cadbury’s launched their “Absolutely Pure Therefore Best” cocoa essence.
-It saved the company and enabled it to grow into a large and successful enterprise with a reputation for quality products and for treating its employees well.
+It saved the company and enabled it to grow into a successful enterprise with a reputation for quality products and for treating its employees well.